7 Breathtaking Modern Bathroom Designs

 Standout: Curved like a giant armadillo, seamlessly part of its environment, this is Sandibe Okavango Safari Lodge in the Okavango Delta, home to one Africa’s densest and most diverse wildlife populations.
 The site—highly desirable for its superb position and plethora of mammal, reptile, and bird life—has been reimagined by the architecture firm Michaelis Boyd Associates, working with Nicholas Plewman Architects, and the interiors firm Fox Browne Creative, all collaborating to replace an outdated Sandibe camp owned by &Beyond, an ecologically conscious travel brand with 33 camps in Africa and South Asia.

 Inside, the sleeping and bathing areas are open-plan, the palette’s neutral tones with bronze accents deliberately calm and understated so as not to compete with the extraordinary architecture.
 The only two fabric colors are taupe and creamy white.
 Where possible, elements from the original camp were recycled.
 For example, Zambian hardwood from support columns was used for the double sink vanities.
 Old horn door handles and wooden cowbells serve as accessories.
+This modern bathroom design is one to remember.

 7. TriBeCa Penthouse by ODA New York in New York, New York